 - to kick-start or accelerate current projects and ideas

 - to build a long term programme with developing research areas

-The successful candidate will occupy a permanent role within the NHSX analytics unit.
+The successful candidate will occupy a role within the NHSX Analytics Unit for between 3 and 5 months.
 During the internship the candidate will be expected to progress their chosen project autonomously with supervision from colleagues in the analytics unit as well as their current academic supervisor.
 The candidate will be expected to be focussed on the project and self-driven during the internship period, providing regular updates on progress and issues.